VERGE-PROJECT/verge-formal-verification-service/README.md

 # VERGE Project

 The ability to formally verify the safety of models contributes to VERGE *Objective 4: Develop tools that ensure the security, privacy and trustworthiness of the VERGE system.*
+For more technical details, please refer to the [VERGE deliverable](https://www.verge-project.eu/dissemination/deliverables) 4.1 and 4.2.